ebier92/YouTubeApi/README.md

 # Introduction

 `YouTubeApi` is a music-focused client interface for the internal API's of YouTube and YouTube Music.
+Through reverse engineering, the client is able to work without the use of official YouTube API keys.
+This allows the client to bypass normal restrictions and usage quotas that are enforced by the official API.

 Some of it's functionality includes:

 - Performing searches
 - Getting raw audio or video stream URL's